snarfed/beautifulsoup/doc/source/index.rst

 * ``Tag.isSelfClosing`` -> ``Tag.is_empty_element``

 I renamed three attributes to avoid using words that have special meaning to Python.
-Unlike the others, these changs are *not backwards compatible.* If you used these attributes in BS3, your code will break on BS4 until you change them.
+Unlike the others, these changes are *not backwards compatible.* If you used these attributes in BS3, your code will break on BS4 until you change them.